Kvæsthusgade 5

 Kvæsthusgade 5 is a historic property in Kvæsthusgade, a short street between the Nyhavn canal and Sankt Annæ Plads, in central Copenhagen, Denmark.
-The building is listed in ht Danish registry of protected buildings and places.
+The building is listed in the Danish registry of protected buildings and places.
 Notable former residents include the military officer Christian de Meza, composer Niels Gade. painter Anna Petersen and art historian Troels Troels-Lund.

 History

 18th century

 The site was part of a larger property in the late 17th century.
 This property was listed as No. 22 in St. Ann's East Quarter in Copenhagen's first cadastre of 1689.
 The present building on the site was constructed with two storeys over a walk-out basement in 1736 for royal cellarman (vinkyper) Ph.
 Jacob Zalathe.
 It was heightened by two floors in 1845.
 The property was listed as No. 41 in the new cadastre of 1756 and was then owned by one kommerceråd Courtenne.

-19th century
+Han Friis

-The property was home to a total of 38 residents in four households at the time of the 1801 census.
-Hans Friis, a merchant (grosserer), resided in the building with his wife Lovise Haagensen, their eight children (aged two to 14), his father Anne Friis, two lodgers, a caretaker, a male servant, three maids and a wet nurse.
+The property was later acquired by wholesaler (grosserer) Hans Friis.
+His property was home to a total of 38 residents in four households at the time of the 1801 census.
+The owner resided in the building with his wife Lovise Haagensen, their eight children (aged two to 14), his mother Anne Friis, two lodgers, a caretaker, a male servant, three maids and a wet nurse.
 Christian Faber Birch (1769-1837), another merchant (grosserer), resided in the building with his wife Christiane Liebenberg, their two children (aged two and five), an office clerk, a caretaker and two maids.
-Casper Jochumsen, a sailor and innkeeper, resided in the building with his wife Anne Larsdattewr, their two daughters (aged one and four) and one maid.
-Jens Kragelund, another innkeeper, resided in the building with his wife Maren K. Schow and their four children (aged eight to 16).
+Casper Jochumsen, a sailor and barkeeper, resided in the building with his wife Anne Larsdattewr, their two daughters (aged one and four) and one maid.
+Jens Kragelund, another barkeeper, resided in the building with his wife Maren K. Schow and their four children (aged eight to 16).

 The property was again listed as No. 41 in the new cadastre of 1806.
 It was at that time still owned by Hans Friis.

+Peter Christian Knudtzon and his wife Marie (née Thomsen) had their first home together on the ground floor of the building.
+They moved in 1813 to the first-floor apartment at Amaliegade 4 (later known as Domus Medica).